 The Voting Accessibility for the Elderly and Handicapped Act, passed in 1984 in the U.S., makes accessibility a requirement for all polling places for federal elections.
-If a polling place that is accessible to those with disability cannot be made available, there must be an alternative method for casting a ballot on the day of election.
+If a polling place that is accessible to those with disability is unavailable, there must be an alternative method for casting a ballot on the day of election.
 Further, this law requires that voter registration be made accessible to those with disability, and voting aides be made available during elections if needed.

 In 1993, the U.S. National Voter Registration Act (also called the “Motor Voter Act”) passed, making it easier for those with disability to register to vote.
 This act requires that any office for state-funded programs that primarily serve the disabled population must have registration forms and assistance with registration available.
 These offices must also send the completed voter registration forms in to be processed.
 In most states, people may also register to vote at the Secretary of State’s office when obtaining a driver’s license or legal identification.

-In 2002, the Help America Vote Act was passed in the U.S. This Act addressed improvements to polling systems and voting accessibility, and created mandatory minimum standards with funding to help states meet those standards.
+In 2002, U.S. legislators passed the Help America Vote Act.
+This Act addressed improvements to polling systems and voting accessibility, and created mandatory minimum standards with funding to help states meet those standards.
 This Act also created the Election Assistance Commission (EAC).
 The EAC provided major funding in 2011 for technology research related to the design of voting systems.

 The American with Disabilities Act (ADA) also applies to voting.
 The ADA, in fact, published a guide to assist polling places with providing accessibility, including getting to, getting into, and using polling places.
-New regulations from the ADA, including regulations for polling places, were announced in March 2011: Organizations had until March 15, 2012 to comply.
+In March 2011, the ADA announced new regulations, including regulations for polling places: Organizations had until March 15, 2012 to comply.
 The United States Department of Justice (USDOJ) monitors compliance with these acts.
 Citizens can report violations of accessibility requirements that cannot be resolved with local polling authorities to the USDOJ.

 In 2009, the U.S. Government Accountability Office issued a report looking at the accessibility of polling places in 2008, finding that the number of polling places without impediments increased between 2000 and 2008.
-The major impediments found occurred in the pathway from parking to the polling system: This was most often handled by offering curbside voting.
+The major impediments found occurred in the pathway from parking to the polling system: Most often, curbside voting is offered.
 All but one of the polling places visited during the GAO survey had an accessible system for casting votes.

-Historically many people, including women, people of color, and those with physical and intellectual disabilities were denied the right to vote.
+In the past, many people in the U.S., including women, people of color, and those with physical and intellectual disabilities, were denied the right to vote.
 Chances are if you are reading this article, you may be a member of one or more of these groups.
 Polling authorities can no longer deny this fundamental right based on those previously used exclusion criteria.
 Make sure that you have registered to vote and cast your vote in the next election.
 Make sure speak up and vote on the issues that matter to you.